 The transaction has been accounted for as a business combination and the issuance of the common shares vesting over five years has been accounted for as compensation pursuant to ASC 505-50 "Equity-Based Payments to Non-Employees."
 The Company acquired the business primarily for the unfulfilled customer revenue contracts acquired and the estimated operating synergies expected to be realized with Seesmart.
-The following summarizes the preliminary purchase price allocation to the acquired assets.
-The final allocation will be completed within one year of the acquisition:
+The following summarizes the purchase price allocation to the acquired assets::